 Blue-Green sapphire colours

-Blue green sapphire colours can vary from mint green to deep forest green to bluish green and teal colours.
+Blue green sapphire colours can vary from mint green to deep forest green to teal colours and bluish green.
 There are also yellow green sapphires from some localities.

 Presently, deep blue green sapphires attract a higher price than that of yellow green sapphires.
 Deep blue green sapphires are more highly sought after.